eowfenth/lore/Talks/What Love did again.md

 or should I be rude to my guests and go against their will?_

 Curiously enough, they don't seem to be from here.
 I mean here as here human, human here.
 They are not human at all.
-Just after I end this sentence, the woman in the right leave a small smurk while the woman in the left seems absent.
+Just after I end this sentence, the woman in the right leave a small smurk while the woman in the left still absent.
 In retrospect, I think I did not think about this throughtfully.

 I could be facing not one but three deities here.
 Three deities of love.